 Fleur rested her head against Bill's chest as he and Charlie talked in hushed tones, surprising even themselves when they found that they were smiling at some distant memory.

-His gaze was to dragged to Ginny where sat curled into her father's lap as if she was a small child as Mr. Weasley gently swayed them back and forth, shushing her as she sobbed.
+His gaze was dragged to Ginny where sat curled into her father's lap as if she was a small child.
+Mr. Weasley gently swayed them back and forth, shushing her as she sobbed.
 His heart broke with hers, more than anything Harry wished that could be him, knowing all along that it should be him.

-And all of this time, Harry had been locking himself away believing that he was powerless but not Molly.
+All of this time Harry had been locking himself away, believing that he was powerless, but not Molly.